 Minnesota Foreign Qualification

-Foreign qualification is the process by which a business entity that was formed in a different state seeks permission to operate in Minnesota.
-This involves registering with the Secretary of State in Minnesota and complying with the state's regulations and requirements for conducting business within its jurisdiction.
+Foreign qualification with the Secretary of State in Minnesota is the process by which a business that was originally formed in another state registers to do business in Minnesota.
+This allows the business to legally operate in Minnesota and ensures compliance with state laws and regulations.

-There are 2 different ways to foreign qualify in Minnesota depending on your legal entity type and tax classification.
+There are 3 different ways to foreign qualify in Minnesota depending on your legal entity type and tax classification.
 Follow the guide below to help you register with the Secretary of State in Minnesota or use Mosey to do it.

 Use Mosey to register with the Secretary of State in Minnesota.

-Minnesota Foreign Registration for C Corporation
+Minnesota Foreign Registration for Corporation

 A foreign corporation must file a Certificate of Authority to Transact Business in Minnesota before it transacts business in the state.
 In lieu of defining what constitutes as "doing business," the Office of the Secretary of State does provide a list of activities that are exceptions.
+Note: The online filing fee for Nonprofits is $70.

 1. Establish a Registered Agent